How should Deakin invest the 2022 Student Services and Amenities Fee?

-Here’s how we are spending the SSAF money in 2020.
+Here’s how we’re spending the SSAF money in 2021.

-We’d love your thoughts on priority areas for the SSAF in 2021
+Tell us your priority areas for the 2022 SSAF

-Deakin consults with a variety of groups on the spending of the SSAF revenue, including student representative bodies such as DUSA.
+Deakin consults with various groups on the spending of the SSAF revenue, including student representative bodies such as DUSA.
 We also want to hear from you – what do you think are the most important services and amenities for students, and are there any areas that need extra attention?